MahaBKH/TeamProjectComp330/README.md

 # SE Team 4: Project 2
 ## Goal
-The result of this project is a web application that implements a user friendly interface using Twitter colors that allows for user interactios.
+The result of this project is a web application that implements a user friendly interface that allows for user interaction.
+It has several features as outlined below.

 ## Run and Build Instructions
 Please follow the setps below to ensure this web application runs as needed: